$ ~/cicdcalculator

 Is GitHub Actions free?>

 Yes for personal accounts and public repositories.
 Private repos on the Free plan get 2,000 Linux minutes per month, the Team plan ($4/user/month) gets 3,000 minutes per month, and Enterprise ($21/user/month) gets 50,000.
-Once you exceed the included allowance, every additional Linux minute costs $0.008 plus a new $0.002 platform fee added in March 2026.
+Once you exceed the included allowance, every additional Linux 2-core minute costs $0.006 all-in (the rate was cut from $0.008 on 1 January 2026).

 Why are macOS runners so expensive?>